jessepav/lacygoill-wiki-backup/floating_point/glossary.md

-# Where does the word “bit” come from?
+# b
+## bit

-It's an abbreviation for binary digit.
+Abbreviation for binary digit.

-## How can I view it physically?

-As a single physical entity in one of two states: on or off.
+You can view it as a single physical entity in one of two states: on or off.

-#
+## bitstring

-# How do you call a string of bits?
+A string of bits.

-A bitstring.

-# What can a byte represent?

-Up to 256 bitstrings, which may be viewed as representing the integers from 0 to 255, or some characters.

-The ASCII  encoding scheme  defines standard  character interpretations  for the first 128 of these bitstrings.

-#
-# What is a “word”?

-4 consecutive bytes of computer storage (i.e. 32 bits).

-# What is a “double word”?

-8 consecutive bytes (64 bits).

 ##
-# What's the representation of a number?

-The sequence of symbols which expresses this number in a given base.

-For example, the representation of seventy one  is `71` in base 10, and `1000111` in base 2.
+# e

-# What's the expansion of a number?
+## expansion (of a number)

 A sum of powers of the base, each  power being multiplied by one of the digit of the number: